Last updated:

 May help regulate blood sugar levels

-Explore verified Shaggy Mane supplements and products from trusted vendors
+Explore Shaggy Mane products from independent vendors

 Species: Coprinopsis atramentaria